MarcinKnyc/retina/README.md

 1. Tune the pipeline to achieve accuracy on par with the paper.

 ## Notes
-There used to be another pipeline, it was removed.
+- There used to be another pipeline, it was removed.
 No need for `kedro run -p <pipeline_name>`.
-The results are in `02_intermediate/results.png`
+- All 3 datasets from the paper are in https://www.kaggle.com/datasets/ipythonx/retinal-vessel-segmentation/data.